QingliangLi/d3workshop/README.md

     .attr("transform", d => `translate(0,${y(d.team)})`)
 ```
 Recall that the `bar` variable points to a group of `g` elements where we have grouped a bunched of other elements together.
 This has the advantage of allowing us to make one call to move them all instead of multiple separate calls.
 These elements include the rectangle, team text, logo, and bar label.
 ![g element with 4 nested elements](img/g_element.png)

-Lastly, we have to define an end function which basically stops the animation by using `clearInterval()` to clear the timer we set earlier with `setInterval()`.
+Lastly, we have to define an `if` statement to check if its the end of the season so we can stop the forever loop using `clearInterval()` to clear the timer we set earlier with `setInterval()`.
 ```javascript
 if (chartDate > new Date(2018,9,1)) {
     clearInterval(dailyUpdate)